Rhytid/CISC108-Final-Project/README.md

 - [x] The game displays points
 - [x] The game transitions between levels
 - [x] Have all the levels completed
+- [x] The higher the level the player reaches, balloons will come that float up
+- [x] The amount of balloons that come increase as the player's level increases
-- [ ] Have the game display "Game Over" when the player loses
+- [x] Have the game display "Game Over" when the player loses